 3. Reconcile Your Bank & Credit Card Accounts Monthly

 Since bank and credit card accounts are the primary source of your bookkeeping data, you must ensure you haven’t missed any transactions listed in your accounts by performing a monthly reconciliation.
 A reconciliation will also uncover any duplicate or voided transactions that are incorrectly showing in your account.
+Learn how to do a bank reconciliation.

 4. Keep Your Receipts for an Audit Trail

-There is no one-size-fits-all best accounting software for every business.
-Different industries and company sizes demand different types of accounting software.
-I recommend listing the features your company needs and then finding the software that best fits those needs.
-Here are some common features you should consider:
+There is no one-size-fits-all best small business accounting software.
+For instance, different industries and company sizes demand different types of accounting software.
+I recommend listing the features your company needs and then finding the software that best fits the bill.

 - Customize invoices